otaviomacedo/otaviomacedo.github.io/_posts/2021-02-27-universal.md

 ---
 layout: post
 title:  "Does this function accept itself?"
-date:   2021-02-17 19:45:00 +0000
+date:   2021-03-01 16:24:00 +0000
 categories: decidability
 ---

 <!-- This paragraph is confusing.
 Rewrite it. -->
-In the [previous post][regex], I showed why it's impossible to implement a function that tells whether another function recognizes a regular expression.
-And the short answer was: because it would imply that another thing is possible: to tell, given a function and a string, whether the function accepts the string.
-I ended the post mentioning that the latter is also impossible.
-In this post, I will explain why.
+In the [previous post][regex], I started by posing a question: is it possible to implement some algorithm that can tell whether a function accepts a regular expression?
+And the conclusion was that, if it were possible, there is another thing that would also be possible: to tell whether any given function accepts any given string.
+This is what we called a "universal decider".
+I ended by mentioning that the universal decider was impossible to build (and therefore the regular expression decider).
+In this post I'll show why.

-As in the previous post, we are only considering predicates (functions from `String` to `Boolean`).
+As before, we are only considering predicates (functions from `String` to `Boolean`).
 Let's look at one of the examples again:

 ```scala
 object zerosAtTheEdges extends (String => Boolean) {